machinebox/remoto/README.md

 * `definition` - Path to the definition folder
 * `template` - Path to the template to render
 * `output-file` - Where to save the output (folders will be created and files will be overwritten without warning)

+# remotohttp

+As well as code generation, Remoto ships with a complete HTTP client/server implementation which you can generate from your definition files.

+For more information, see the [remotohttp documentation](remotohttp).